dylanaraps/pxltrm/README.md

 <img src="https://i.imgur.com/njPMM2m.png" alt="pxltrm" align="right"
 width="51%">

-pxltrm is written in pure bash and heavily abuses escape sequences to function.
+`pxltrm` is a terminal pixel art editor written in pure bash and heavily abuses escape sequences to function.
 Use a terminal emulator written in the last 20 years or so and you’ll be fine.

 You can use all 256 terminal colors and all hex colors (*if your terminal supports true-color*).
-Pair pxltrm with [pywal](https://github.com/dylanaraps/pywal) to use palettes generated from your wallpaper.
+Pair `pxltrm` with [pywal](https://github.com/dylanaraps/pywal) to use palettes generated from your wallpaper.

 You can easily save and load your work.
 Each saved “screen” is just a series of escape sequences.
-All you need to do to view a screen is to print the file to the terminal.
+All you need to do to view a screen is to print the file to the terminal (*hint hint, you can also open text files*).

 Multiple “brushes” are also supported.
 They’re just characters so you can draw with pretty much anything you like.

+**Note:** This is a work in-progress.
+When you break it, let me know!

 ## Dependencies